fbpx

 5 Flat Roof Materials to Consider

-When it comes to flat roofing materials, there are many factors to take into consideration.
+When it comes to flat roof materials, there are many factors to take into consideration.
+One of the traditional options is the built up roof, which consists of multiple layers of bitumen and reinforcing fabrics.
 Doing your research can help you find which flat roof systems are right for your needs.
 Below, we’ve compiled information on 5 of the most popular flat roofing materials.

 1) Built-Up Roofing (BUR)